Er-Adarsh-Chauhan/SpringMVCCRUDSimple/README.md

 `create sequence emp99_id`;

 ## 3. Create Trigger
-Trigger is an object of Oracle SQL that runs on a certain Conditions.
+Trigger is an object of Oracle SQL that runs on a certain Conditions. so syntax is given below

+`
+  Create Trigger Emp99_bi
+  Before Insert on Emp99
+  For Each row
+  Begin
+  	Select emp99_id_seq.nextval
+	Into:new.emp99_id
+	from dual;
+End;

+`